IntergalacticAvenger/uwucoin/README.md

 Uwucoin integration/staging tree
 ================================

+Just creating a memecoin for fun.
+Learned alot about the inner-workings on Crypto's origins creating this.
+Definetly a super fun project.
+The full nodes/DNS Seeders are currently off, but they are running on DigitalOcean's IaaS droplets (Ubuntu 16.04).

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Uwucoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
+Copyright (c) 2021-2021 UWUcoin Developers

 What is Uwucoin?
 ----------------